-Working at Pixar Animation Studios is not only a dream job for many fans of the studio, but for its employees as well.
-Although this dream burns bright, sometimes a new or different adventure calls to us with an intense fervor.
-Recently, a few employees have chosen to depart from the studio to pursue a series of new adventures and we wanted to pay homage to their amazing contributions within Pixar - and who knows, maybe they'll find themselves back at Pixar one day.
+Working at Pixar Animation Studios is not only a dream job for many fans of the studio but for its employees as well.
+Although this dream burns bright, a new or different adventure sometimes calls to us with intense fervor.
+Recently, a few employees have chosen to depart from the studio to pursue a series of new adventures and we wanted to pay homage to their amazing contributions within Pixar – and who knows, maybe they’ll find themselves back at Pixar one day.

 DICE TSUTSUMI

-Dice Tsutsumi (Pixar Art Director) announced on his Facebook page that "after 7 years of a dream-come-true time of my life, I decided to leave Pixar Animation Studios to pursue new adventures with yet another former Pixar artist Robert Kondo."
-Dice continued to express his admiration and gratitude for the studio stating that Pixar was "one of the single most creative environment any artists/filmmakers could ever wish for.
-It was literally the dream job and I am leaving at the height of my career..."
+Dice Tsutsumi (Pixar Art Director) announced on his Facebook page that “after 7 years of a dream-come-true time of my life, I decided to leave Pixar Animation Studios to pursue new adventures with yet another former Pixar artist Robert Kondo.”
+Dice continued to express his admiration and gratitude for the studio stating that Pixar was “one of the single most creative environments any artists/filmmakers could ever wish for.
+It was literally the dream job and I am leaving at the height of my career…”

 Below is the goodbye note that Tsutsumi sent to his friends, co-workers and fans:

-Subject : I'd like to thank you all----Today is my last day
+Subject : I’d like to thank you all—-Today is my last day

 Time : July 11th 2014